jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Segway

 A crisis should teach us to evolve.
-But, the many in recent memory, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politicians borrowed more money instead.
-They bailed out the "too big to fail" manufacturers, insurance companies, and banks, who caused the problems to prevent having to admit something was wrong with our society.
+But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politicians borrowed more money instead.
+They subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks, or who caused the problems to prevent having to admit something was wrong with our society.

 But this pandemic is something else.
 Printing more money can't kill a virus.
 Regular people literally can't go shopping to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.

-The social shutdown, and public scare from this pandemic as always going to happen.
-Our society has been getting more in debt, wasteful, surrounded by red-tape, and especially more unhappy for decades.
+The social shutdown and public scare from this pandemic was always going to happen.
+Our society has been getting more in debt, wasteful, dependent on foreign manufacturing, surrounded by red-tape, and especially more unhappy for decades.
 The coronavirus is only exposing problems we've ignored for years.

 If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
 I'm sure Conservative and Progressive commentators and politicians blaming each other for your problems will entertain you for years to come.
+Eventually Starbucks will reopen and Sportsdesk will be back, and you can distract yourself until the next crisis hits.

 Covid-19 is a wake-up call to those who want to hear it.
 The truth is regular people need to step up.
 Doing our job, shopping a lot, voting every four years is not enough to earn a healthy society.
 We can't assume big government or big business will educate our kids, make a healthy medical system, or provide a reliable livelihood.